hd-code/chameleon-chess-logic/README.md

 ### Project structure

 This project is written in TypeScript.
 So, the shipped code has to be transpieled to JavaScript.
 The TypeScript compiler will also create declaration files (`*.d.ts`) for the JavaScript code automatically.
-The targeted version of JavaScript is ES6.
+The targeted JavaScript version is ES6.

 - `dist/` holds the transpieled JavaScript code.
 This is generate by the TypeScript compiler and overwritten on every build.
 So, do not alter anything here directly.
 - `docs/` contains the documentation.
 Here you find the api documentation, as well as a description of the game rules in different languages.
 - `lib/` holds some external libraries, that are not managed by NPM.
 - `src/` contains all the TypeScript source code.
 Everything in here is transpieled and will be part of the build in `dist/`.
 - `test/` holds unit and integration tests.
 Unit tests use the Mocha test framework and ts-node.
-That means that unit tests are done using the source code in `src/`.
+That means that unit tests are performed using the source code in `src/` directly.
 Integration tests however test the transpieled code in `dist/`.
 So, you have to build the project first before running the integration tests.

 ### NPM Scripts